This page contains the setup guide and reference information for the AWS Datalake destination connector.

 The AWS Datalake destination connector allows you to sync data to AWS.
-It will write data as JSON files in S3 and update the Glue data catalog so that the data is available throughout other AWS services such as Athena, Glue jobs, EMR, Redshift, etc.
+It will write data as JSON files in S3 and will make it available through a Lake Formation Governed Table in the Glue Data Catalog so that the data is available throughout other AWS services such as Athena, Glue jobs, EMR, Redshift, etc.

 To use this destination connector, you will need: